 This vrat ki papdi recipe is made with basic ingredients that you probably already have in your pantry.
 Please scroll down to the recipe card at the bottom of this page for a complete list of ingredients with detailed measurements.

-» Tapioca flour — Also known as sabudana flour, is extremely smooth in texture, and it adds a nice crispy touch to our papdis.
-Sabudana is an incredibly versatile ingredient that is commonly used in India during the fasting months.
+Tapioca flour — Also known as sabudana flour, is exceptionally smooth in texture, and it adds a nice crispy touch to our papdis.
+Sabudana is an incredibly versatile ingredient commonly used in India during the fasting months.
 Another substitute for tapioca flour is arrowroot flour.

-» Spinach leaves — Please use fresh, washed spinach leaves for papdi.
-The amount of spinach added may look like a lot, but once kneaded into the dough, it will be enough.
+Spinach leaves — Please use fresh, washed spinach leaves for papdi.
+The amount of spinach added may look like a lot, but it will be enough once kneaded into the dough.
 Feel free to replace spinach leaves with any greens of your choice.

-» Seasonings — Just the basics salt and red chili powder to season the papdis.
+Seasonings — Just the basics salt, dried mint leaves, and red chili powder to season the papdis.

-» Fat — I have used ghee to knead the dough.
-Ghee is added to the flour before kneading as it acts as a moyan ( the fat that is added to the flour while kneading) and lends a crispy texture to our papdis.
+Fat — I have used ghee to knead the dough.
+Ghee is added to the flour before kneading as it acts as a moyan ( the fat added to the flour while kneading) and lends a crispy texture to our papdis.

-» Form the dough — Wash, pat dry, and chop the spinach leaves.
-Add sabudana flour, singhara flour to a bowl.
-Rub the ghee well into the flour before adding spices and leaves.
+Form the dough — Combine sabudana flour and singhara flour in a large mixing bowl.
+Rub the ghee well into the flour.
 Once the flour looks like a crumble mix, add chopped spinach leaves and spices into the flour.
 Slowly add water to form a firm and tight dough.

-» Shape the papdi — Divide the dough into 6 equal-sized balls.
-Take one dough ball and place it on a greased platform.
-Start pressing the dough.
-As you press the gluten-free dough with your fingers, it will start to spread.
-Spread the dough into a circle.
+Shape the papdi — Divide the dough into 6 equal-sized balls.
+Take one dough ball and spread the dough into a circle.
 Use a cookie cutter to cut small rounds out of this circle.
-Remove the extra dough and all that is left is small disc-shaped rounds.
 Use a fork to prick small holes in the dough to prevent puffing.

 Can I bake Vrat ki Papdi?

 You sure can!
-To bake the vrat ki papdis, arrange the shaped papdis in a single layer on a greased baking tray and bake them @375°F for 9-10 minutes (or until crispy), turning them halfway during the baking time.
+To bake the vrat ki papdis, arrange the shaped papdis in a single layer on a greased baking tray and bake them at @375°F for 9-10 minutes (or until crispy) turning them halfway during the baking time.

 How to store Gluten-free papdi?